gogo2464/gogo-s-blog-cpe/content/from-0-to-crypto-by-projects/episode-2-proof-demonstration.md

 We intuitevely see points to split the issue into easier pieces:

-- the algorithm threat data block by blocks with blocks of two opcodes (numbers between 0 and 256) knowns bigram.

-The algorith treat bigrams as following:
+The algorith treat bigrams (blocks of two opcodes) as following:
 - the two opcodes are both xored to the hardcoded password.
+-